 You might do this in the hopes of eventually giving up your 9-5.
 Perhaps you are looking for a way to make a little extra cash.
 Or maybe you just need to fill your creative cup.

-Personally, I am a huge advocate of the side hustle but only because it fits into my lifestyle.
-For some of you, the idea of hustling in your spare time might scare you to pieces or bore you to tears and that is okay!
-In this post I am sharing 5 side projects that you can take up to improve your fulfilment and I promise you, there is no hustling involved.
+Personally, I am a huge advocate of the side hustle.
+But only because it fits into my lifestyle.
+For some of you, the idea of hustling in your spare time might scare you to pieces or bore you to tears.
+And that's okay!
+In this post I am sharing 5 side projects that you can take up to improve your fulfilment.
+I promise you, there is no hustling involved.

-One of the beauties of volunteer work is that it doesn't necessarily have to be something you have done before - this means it can truly be a passion project.
-It is worth keeping in mind though, that volunteer work can also be a great transition from one career or industry to another.
+One of the beauties of volunteer work is that it doesn't have to be something you have done before.
+This means it can truly be a passion project.
+It's worth keeping in mind though, that volunteer work can also be a great transition from one career or industry to another.
 You can use your volunteer work to gain experience in the field that you want to move into.
-You can also think of your volunteer work as a "try before you buy" scenario, where you test it out before committing to a career change.
+You can also think of your volunteer work as a "try before you buy" scenario.
+This allows you to test it out before committing to a career change.

 Not sure what kind of volunteer opportunities are available?
 Here are some ideas:

 - Walking, feeding and cuddling pets at your local animal shelter

 - Offering your professional skills to underprivileged people